 Use Hami if you want a flexible device setup

-The official channel pages already list support for phone, tablet, computer and TV.
+The official channel pages already list support for phone, tablet, computer and TV, and Hami's FAQ explains the TV App route on supported devices.

 Watch both ELTA and Hami updates close to kickoff